bielsesa/bielsesa/README.md

 ### Some of my projects and other facts

+* 💫 I recently created a [personal webpage with Next.JS](https://www.astronautpotato.com/), and hosted on Vercel.

 * 🎮 I have an [itch.io page](https://astronautpotato.itch.io/) with some games made for game jams and small projects for my studies.
 Since it's my hobby, I'm trying to grow my itch.io page with more free games for now.

 * 🧪 I actually started studying Chemistry.
 I really love science and always wanted to become a researcher, but I am actually really happy I decided to become a developer.